joolfe/postman-to-openapi/docs/index.md

 ## Postman raw body

-When using the `raw` mode in Postman a select box appear to choose the language, please ensure that you select a language manually, even if you see that select box have "Text" as default in some verison of postman if you choose one manually this will be saved as empty.
+When using the `raw` mode in Postman a select box appear to choose the language, please ensure that you select a language manually, even if you see that select box have "Text" as default in some version of postman if you choose one manually this will be saved as empty.

-The default behaviour of the library when no language is choosed in the `raw` body type is to use the content type `*/*` with schema type `string`.
+The default behavior of the library when no language is selected in the `raw` body type is to use the content type `*/*` with schema type `string`.

 </div></div>
 <div class="tilted-section"><div markdown="1">